mattermost/docs/source/install/troubleshooting.rst

 This document summarizes common troubleshooting issues and techniques.

 Depending on the type of error or problem you're experiencing, refer to the sections below for troubleshooting guidance.
 If you're a new user, it might help to go over the installation steps again to confirm the process.
-Alternatively, review the `Troubleshooting forum <https://forum.mattermost.org/c/trouble-shoot>`__ for previously reported errors, or `join the Mattermost user community for troubleshooting help <https://mattermost.com/pl/default-ask-mattermost-community/>`_.

-If you're an Enterprise Edition subscriber, you may open a support ticket in the `Enterprise Edition Support portal <https://mattermost.zendesk.com/hc/en-us/requests/new>`_.
+Enterprise Edition customers have Premier Support and can open a support ticket in the `Enterprise Edition Support portal <https://mattermost.zendesk.com/hc/en-us/requests/new>`_.

+Additionally, peer-to-peer support is available for all Mattermost users on our `Community server <https://community-release.mattermost.com/core/channels/peer-to-peer-help>`_ and the `Troubleshooting forum <https://forum.mattermost.org/c/trouble-shoot>`__.

 Important Notes
 ---------------